Big-Life-Lab/recodeflow/README.md

 -   **worksheets:**

-    -   **`variables`** a list of variables to recode, and
+    -   **`variables`** a list of variables to recode and
     -   **`variable_details`** mapping of variables across datasets and a list of instructions for recoding variables.

-We've also created the following documentation, to help you understand `recodeflow`:
+We've also created the following documentation to help you understand `recodeflow`:

 -   **how to guides** examples of how to use `recodeflow` and adapt `recodeflow` for your dataset,
 -   **articles** that describe package elements (e.g., variables) in detail,